Mariette Bosch: Execution

 In Botswana, the mandatory punishment for murder is death, unless extenuating circumstances warranting leniency are found.
-After Bosch had spent one year on death row, she was hanged at 5:30am on 31 March 2001.
+After Bosch had spent one year on death row, she was hanged at 5:30 am on 31 March 2001.
 The execution took place at the Central Maximum Prison in Gaborone.
 Bosch's family and lawyers were not given advance notice of her execution.
 The day after the hanging occurred, her family were driving to visit her when they learned about the hanging over the radio.
-Tienie Wolmarans said he had attempted a scheduled visit the previous day, on a Friday, to give Bosch some items, but was told that there was an inspection and so they were unable to conduct the visit.
+Tienie Wolmarans said he had attempted a scheduled visit the previous day, Friday, to give Bosch some items, but was told that there was an inspection and so they were unable to conduct the visit.
 Bosch's death warrant was given that day.
 Wolmarans said that the prison authorities had lied to him.

 The Botswana criminal justice system does not have a designated last meal for the executed.
 No sedatives are given to a prisoner before execution.
 Joe Orebotse, a man who spoke on behalf of the commissioner of the Botswana prison system, said that a religious minister, a medical officer, a hangman, and prison officials were present, but that no relatives were permitted access.
 In Botswana, relatives are not allowed at executions.
 Wolmarans said that he was not aware of the location of Bosch's grave on prison grounds.
 Her lawyers said that she had been executed with an unusual quickness and criticized the execution.